bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 ## Rendering Island Components in Ruby

 Generally we wouldn't recommend directly adding your island markup inside of `<is-land>` on any given page, but rather render a component tree of one or more components you define.
 For this purpose, we've included `src/_islands` as a folder which can load Ruby components.
-And by using folder-namespaces, you can easily keep island-specific components separated.
+And by using folder-based namespaces, you can easily keep island-specific components separated.

 Let's move `<breezy-day>` into its own Ruby component.
 We'll create a new `src/_islands/breezy_day` folder and add the namespaced `Element` class to `element.rb`: